 You are welcome to run with your phone, but we discourage music, as we prefer you to chat with a fellow runner, enjoy the noises of the world around you and remain alert.
 Ensure all group leaders mobile numbers are stored in your contacts too!
-Not only does it mean you can use the Strava club app to record your run, it also means you can call one of us if there is an issue such as someone needs first aid, you are lost, or you have picked up an injury and are walking.
+Not only does it mean you can use your running app to record your run, it also means you can call one of us if there is an issue such as someone needs first aid, you are lost, or you have picked up an injury and are walking.

 Always stick to the pavements and avoid crossing the road unless the route dictates it.
 It goes without saying to cross the road safely using pedestrian crossings where possible!
 Where there is no pavement for whatever reason, ensure you run FACING oncoming traffic and follow the Highway Code.
 It may be safer to cross the road well before a sharp right-hand bend so that oncoming traffic has a better chance of seeing you.
 Cross back after the bend.

 If you are running behind pedestrians, BEFORE passing them please shout “runners coming past” so that everyone remains safe and no one is scared or feels threatened - give pedestrians, cyclists and dog walkers as wide a berth as you can, without compromising YOUR safety and right to be on the path too!

 All runners tend to run in pairs or larger groups and you will eventually get to know who runs at the same pace as you.
 It could be someone different every week, which is a great way to get to know other members!
 If you are more of a lone runner, thats ok, just stay within sprinting distance of the runner in front of you.
 But challenge yourself!
 Run with someone who is usually just ahead of you and keep up!
 Not feeling up to a new PB?
 OK, run with the lady who you know is usually just behind you, see if you can get her a PB instead!
 Running in numbers is safer and safety is key!